RouleThomas/Akizu_Lab/010_Training/001__RNAseq/labnote.md

 # DEGs with DESeq2

-Let's do a WT vs KO comparison and identify DEGs
+Let's do a WT vs KO comparison and identify DEGs using DESEQ2 in R.

+--> Prior starting, I would recommend following this **tutorial for learning [R language](https://r4ds.hadley.nz/intro.html)**

 ## Prerequisite - installation